Link: Suche und Kontakt

 Consider Physics: In a recent independent evaluation this institute has been ranked in the top group in teaching quality among all German physics departments.
 At the same time the Institute of Physics receives high marks for its top notch research.

 Language: English throughout.
 Should you enjoy to learn the German language, you also have the possibility to attend courses in German, but there is no obligation.

 Duration: 4 semesters = 2 years.
-Program starts annually in October.
-(Please submit your application by August 1).
+Program starts annually in October (recommended) or April.
+(Please submit your application by July 15 / January 15).

 Structure: The study program consists of compulsory, compulsory elective, and elective modules.

 In the first two semesters, the students get acquainted with advanced scientific concepts and methods of physics.
 Compulsory modules are Molecular and Cellular Biophysics, Foundations of LLM Research, and Life-Light-Matter-Research lab course.
 Among the compulsory elective modules one should study at least three of the following modules: Atoms and Clusters, Fundamentals of Photonics, Molecular physics, Nonlinear Optics and Spectroscopy, Simulations Methods of Molecular Biophysics, and Surface Science and Nanostructures.
 Beside these modules there is an array of complementary modules: Analysis of structure and dynamics of nanostructured materials, Computational many-particle physics, Fundamentals of quantum optics, Nanotechnology in materials´ synthesis, Physics and technology of optical fibers, Quantum optics of macroscopic systems, and Semiconductor optics.